 Dynamic Investment Theory produces a unique investment type called Dynamic Investments (or DIs for short).
-These are very powerful investments, different than anything available in the market today.
-On this Web page you will lean what they are, how they work, their component parts and the astounding returns they are capable of producing.
+These are very powerful investments, different from anything available in the market today.
+On this page you will lean what they are, how they work, their component parts and the astounding returns they are capable of producing.
 Each of the topics presented here is discussed in detail in The Dynamic Investment Bible book published by the NAOI.

 What Are Dynamic Investments?